 Since its inception, the primary goal of CSEPP has been to educate and enhance emergency preparedness in communities surrounding the chemical stockpile stored at the Bluegrass Army Depot.

 There are 10 counties in Kentucky which are affected by the chemical stockpile.
-Madison County, where the Bluegrass Army Depot is located, is considered the Immediate Response Zone (IRZ).
-Clark, Powell, Estill, Jackson, Rockcastle, Fayette and Garrard Counties make up the Protective Action Zone (PAZ).
+Madison County, where the Bluegrass Army Depot is located, and the northwest portion of Estill County are considered the Immediate Response Zones (IRZ).
+Areas in Clark, Estill, Fayette, Garrard, Jackson, Powell and Rockcastle counties are included in the Protective Action Zone (PAZ).
 Jessamine and Laurel Counties are considered Host counties, in which citizens of the IRZ or PAZ may be deployed.

 Until the chemical stockpile is safely destroyed, CSEPP will continue to support efforts to ensure a community's preparedness and safety in the unlikely event of a chemical agent accident.